boschresearch/amira_blender_rendering/docs/configs/overview.rst

 configuration, allow additional/extended specifications.
 Details about these are described in their corresponding documentation.

-ATTENTION: when using ply_scale, the final behavior might be different between loading objects from .blend or from .ply since the intrinsic scales might be different within the two files.
+ATTENTION: when scaling objects, the final behavior might be different between loading objects from .blend or from .ply since the intrinsic scales might be different within the two files.
+Anyway, for scaling objects load from .blend files use the corresponding `blend_scale.partname` config tag.
+Similarly, loading from ply use the `ply_scale.partname` config tag.

 Setting configuration paramters on the command line